Satellites reception

 Downconverter and demodulator

 Only geostationary satellites like METEOSAT transmit on high frequencies and in digital modes.
-To avoid you acquiring a specific receiver for the 1.69 GHz band or a WinRADIO card quite expensive with its FAX module (at least $600), you can use your 136-138 MHz receiver, the one you use to receive transmissions from polar satellites (NOAA, METEOR, RESUR, SICH, OKEAN).
+Instead of acquiring a specific receiver for the 1.69 GHz band or a WinRADIO card quite expensive with its FAX module (at least $600), you can use a 136-138 MHz receiver, the one you use to receive transmissions from polar satellites (NOAA, METEOR, RESUR, SICH, OKEAN).
 Note however that most METEOR and all RESUR, SICH and OKEAN are not active in APT mode.

 Above, a basic satellite reception system sold by Comelec : this solution listed at 450 € includes an analog weather receiver, a 1690-137 MHz downconverter and a grid dish offering a 24 dBi gain.
 Of course there are configurations ten times more expensive depending on performances of your receiver and antenna systems.
 Below, if you are only interested in receiving weather messages, here is a dump extracted from "ProMeteo" sold by Bonito Communication Technologies with his interface "BoardTerminal '98".
 This tool allows you to select radio frequencies of weather centers transmitting messages like SYNOP, telex and other faxes and to display datas in a readable format on your PC.